nihalpawar4/Quizzy/README.md

 ---

-Built with ❤️ for educators and students
+Built with ❤️By Nihal pawar for educators and students